 by Lawrence Gruner, California Attorney

 Your permanent residency begins on the date you were granted your permanent residence status.
 Look at your permanent residence card.
-It will state the date on your card.
+It will state the date.

-There are special rules that apply if you have taken trips outside of the United States of six months or longer.
-In these cases you may have disrupted your "continuous residence" (unless you can prove otherwise) and you will not be eligible for naturalization without waiting longer.
 There are, however, exceptions to this rule, which are beyond the scope of this article.
-If this is your situation, you may still be eligible to apply for naturalization at a later time.
-However, you should speak to an immigration attorney to review the facts and circumstances of your case.
+If this is your situation, you might still be eligible to successfully apply for naturalization at a later time.
+Speak to an immigration attorney to review the facts and circumstances of your case.

 If your application is based on being a permanent resident for three years, then you must prove that you were physically present in the U.S. for 18 months within that three-year time period before applying for naturalization.